Hidden Item RNG (CFW)

-This guide provides coverage on how to RNG manipulate valuable items in Let's Go Pikachu & Eevee's Cerulean Cave and Celadon City Game Corner.
-This most useful application of this type of RNG is for farming Master Balls, PP Max & Bottle Caps.
-The tools and scripts used throughout this guide were created by Lusamine.
+Moarencounterbots is a branch of SysBot.NET that provides extra bot functionality in Switch Pokémon games.
+In Let's Go Pikachu/Eevee, we can use this program to RNG manipulate valuable items in Let's Go Pikachu & Eevee's Cerulean Cave and Celadon City Game Corner. his most useful application of this type of RNG is for farming Master Balls, PP Max & Bottle Caps.

-From here it is assumed you are using a CFW Switch console running Atmosphere.
+Important - From here it is assumed that you are using a Custom Firmware (CFW) Switch console running Atmosphere.
+This program is not intended to be used on emulator and cannot be used on retail hardware.

-• Download .NET 8.0 SDK and run the installation file until complete.
-This is a dependency for Moarencounterbots.
+• Download .NET 9.0 SDK and run the setup wizard until complete.
+This is a required program dependency.

-• Download the PKHeX Development Build, then extract PKHeX.Core.dll into a known location on your computer.
-This is a dependency for the script.
+• Download PKHeX Development Build, then extract PKHeX.Core.dll into a known location on your computer.
+This is a dependency for the item script.

 • Download the latest sys-botbase release and extract the atmosphere folder to the root of your Switch SD card.

-• Put the SD card back into the console, then reboot the console into SysCFW.
+• Put the SD card back into the console, then reboot the console into your chosen CFW environment (SysCFW recommended).

 Configurations & Setup

-Before doing anything else, you will need to set up Sysbot, LINQPad (for using the script), and your save file.
+Before doing anything else, you will need to set up SysBot.NET, LINQPad (for using the script), and your save file.
 All three of these should be properly configured before starting.

 SysBot Setup